 - Lit. what kind of entrance we had to you

-A Reminder of the Apostle’s Conduct
+A Defense of the Apostle’s Conduct

-10 You are witnesses—and so is God—as to how devoutly, righteously, and blamelessly we behaved among you who believe; 11 just as you also know how, like a father with his own children, we kept exhorting, encouraging, and testifying to each one of you, 12 so that you might walk in a manner worthy of the God who calls you into His own kingdom and glory.
+9 For you remember, brothers, all our toil and hardship, and how, laboring night and day so as not to burden any of you, we proclaimed to you the gospel of God.
+10 You are witnesses—and so is God—how devoutly, righteously, and blamelessly we conducted ourselves among you who believe; 11 for you well know6 how we treated you just as a father treats his own children, 12 exhorting, encouraging, and charging each one of you to walk in a manner worthy of the God who calls you into his own kingdom and glory.

 - Or tests, approves